 Clinical and research experience

 In 1993 he presented his early research at the White House in Washington, D.C., and is credited with helping preserve these treatments as part of the Canadian and Australian health care systems.
-Along with supervising residents at the University of Toronto, he is also a Training Analyst (a trainer of psychoanalysts) in the Canadian Institute of Psychoanalysis.
 He has done volunteer work in Ethiopia, teaching psychiatry and lecturing at Addis Ababa, Department of Psychiatry.

 Clinical, scientific and book awards